8 spooky things you can ask Alexa to do this Halloween

 Original post updated with more information.

-Discuss: 8 spooky things to ask your Echo to do this Halloween
+Discuss: 8 spooky things to ask your Echo to do on Halloween

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.